Anti-Stalinist left: Mid-century critiques (1939–1953)

-Tito and his followers began a political effort to develop a new brand of Socialism that would be both Marxist–Leninist in nature yet anti-Stalinist in practice.
+Tito and his followers began a political effort to develop a new brand of socialism that would be both Marxist–Leninist in nature yet anti-Stalinist in practice.
 The result was the Yugoslav system of socialist workers' self-management.
 This led to the philosophy of organizing of every production-related activity in society into "self-managed units".
 This came to be known as Titoism.
 Tito was critical of Stalin because he believed Stalin became "un-Marxian".
-In the pamphlet titled "On New Roads to Socialism" one of Tito's high ranking aides states:"The indictment is long indeed: unequal relations with and exploitation of the other socialist countries, un-Marxian treatment of the role of the leader, inequality in pay greater than in bourgeois democracies, ideological promotion of Great Russian nationalism and subordination of other peoples, a policy of division of spheres of influence with the capitalist world, monopolization of the interpretation of Marxism, the abandonment of all democratic forms..."Tito disagreed on the primary characteristics that defined Stalin's policy and style of leadership.
+In the pamphlet titled "On New Roads to Socialism" one of Tito's high ranking aides states:

+Tito disagreed on the primary characteristics that defined Stalin's policy and style of leadership.
 Tito wanted to form his own version of "pure" socialism without many of the "un-Marxian" traits of Stalinism.
+Tito has also accused Stalinist USSR's hegemonic practices in Eastern Europe and economic exploitation of the Soviet satellite states as imperialist.

 Other foreign leftist critics also came about during this time in Europe and America.
 Some of these critics include George Orwell, H. N. Brailsford, Fenner Brockway, the Young People's Socialist League, and later Michael Harrington, and the Independent Labour Party in Britain.
 There were also several anti-Stalinist socialists in France, including writers such as Simone Weil and Albert Camus as well as the group around Marceau Pivert.

 In America, the New York Intellectuals around the journals New Leader, Partisan Review, and Dissent were among other critics.
-In general, these figures criticized Soviet Communism as a form of "totalitarianism which in some ways mirrored fascism."
+In general, these figures criticized Soviet Communism as a form of "totalitarianism which in some ways mirrored fascism".
 A key text for this movement was The God That Failed, edited by British socialist Richard Crossman in 1949, featuring contributions by Louis Fischer, André Gide, Arthur Koestler, Ignazio Silone, Stephen Spender and Richard Wright, about their journeys to anti-Stalinism.